 How to track and keep the state of an analysis

-Keeping track of the advancement of an analysis, of what is done or still need to be done, is really important in order to not forget anything or not make the same work twice.
-So it is essential to have a clear method to keep these information clear and concise.
+Keeping track of the advancement of an analysis, of what has been done or still needs to be done is important in order to not forget anything on one side or to ensure work is not performed redundantly by accident.
+It is essential to have a method to keep these information clear and concise.

 One of the possible methodologies is to use tags to mark the information and convey the current state of an analysis.